 - No handshakes or hugs

-- Secure excess conference space in meeting rooms so we space out attendees as much as possible
+- Secure excess conference space in meeting rooms to space out attendees as much as possible

-- Receptions and networking located in larger rooms or – when possible – outside to allow for networking with social distancing
+- Receptions, tastings, and networking located in larger rooms or – when possible – outside to allow for networking with social distancing

-As we recover from the pandemic, we do believe small conferences like ours will be safer than larger events.
+We believe small conferences like ours will be safer than larger events.
 We believe we will be able to run our conferences in 2021.
-We plan to be as prepared as possible to hold our events safely while still having the amazing food, fun activities, and excellent content, they are known for.
+We plan to be as prepared as possible to hold our events safely while still having the amazing food, fun activities, and excellent content, our conferences are known for.